SusuXu-s-Lab/Dynamic-Truth-Discovery/README.md

 python data_filter.py --input input_file_name.csv --output output_file_name.csv
 ```

-#### Physical Constraint
-The `apply_constraint.py` script implements physical constraints (non-decrease constraints) on the data.
-This program takes the filtered data from the last step as input and further filters the data to make them follow the non-decrease constraints.
-This step is important to produce the step plot.

-*Note: The snapshot (i.e., step plot) is produced by this code.*
+#### True Claim Select
+The `bayesian_select.py` script implements bayesian updating from the PAGER system to predict the confidence interval of deaths in each time points.
+Thereby select trustworkthy death values to plot the **near-real-time staircase plot** from the crwodsourcing data.

 To run this code:
 ```bash